-You must notify Care CoordinationSM before getting certain Covered Health Services.
-The details are shown in the Must You Notify Care CoordinationSM? column in (Section 2: What's Covered-Benefits).
+You must notify Care CoordinationSM before getting certain Covered Health Services from either Network or non-Network providers.
+The details are shown in the Must You Notify Care CoordinationSM? column in (Section 2: What's Covered--Benefits).
 If you fail to notify Care CoordinationSM, Benefits are reduced or denied.